-MeHI also serves as the implementing agency of the Massachusetts Digital Health Initiative, which was launched in 2016 to position Massachusetts as the leading global ecosystem for digital health innovation.
+MeHI serves as the implementing agency of the Massachusetts Digital Health Initiative, which was launched in 2016 to position Massachusetts as the leading global ecosystem for digital health innovation.
 Digital Health is among the fastest growing industry sectors in the country and Massachusetts is positioned at the forefront of this growth, combining its strengths in both healthcare and technology to drive digital health innovation.
-Massachusetts is already home to more than 350 digital health companies and aims to increase the growth of these firms.
-MeHI connects policymakers, healthcare experts, physicians, and business leaders, helping to break down the barriers to widespread integration of these advanced technologies.
+Massachusetts is already home to more than 380 digital health companies and the Initiative aims to increase the growth of these firms.
+MeHI connects policymakers, healthcare experts, physicians, and business leaders to break down the barriers to widespread integration of these advanced technologies.

-MeHI's Medicaid Services team provides enrollment and validation services relating to the Medicaid Incentive Program.
-MeHI also provides HIway Adoption and Outreach Services intended to provide development and delivery of services to promote Health Information Exchange adoption and utilization among healthcare providers under agreements with the Commonwealth of Massachusetts Executive Office of Health and Human Services.
+MeHI has three teams working to promote its mission.
+MeHI's Medicaid Services team provides technical assistance, enrollment and validation services related to the Medicaid Incentive Program.
+The HIway Adoption and Outreach Services team develops and delivers services to promote health information exchange adoption and utilization among healthcare providers.
+Both of these programs are conducted under agreements with the Commonwealth of Massachusetts Executive Office of Health and Human Services.